 Genetic advance as per cent of mean (GAM) is ranges from 8.85.78 to 42.55% (table 3, Fig. 2).
 The highest value is recorded from yields and its component with successively 42.55% for IFW, 41.73% for TNFP, 29.69% for EFD and 23.05% for fruit yield per plant.
 These values of GAM are classified to be high.
-Moderate values were found in vegetative and cycles parameters with 19.62% for plant height (HP), 19.26% for day to first flowering (DFLO) 17.49% for day to first maturity (DMAT) and 10.78% for the number of primary ramification (RAM).
+Moderate values were found in vegetative and cycles parameters with 19.62% for plant height (PH), 19.26% for day to first flowering (DFLO), 17.49% for day to first maturity (DMAT) and 10.78% for the number of primary ramification (RAM).
 The lowest value of GAM is 8.85%, recorded from principal stem diameter (PSD) (Johnson et al., 1955).

 The expected genetic advance (GA) indicates the actual expected gain for a parameter.
 Coupled with high value of mean, it was a good tool for selecting trait in a breeding program (Pooja et al., 2022).
 In Burkina Faso, the recommended cultural practice in tomato production in field transplant at 0.8 m x 0.5 m planting spacing which correspond to 25,000 plants per ha (Rouamba et al., 2013).
 The expected genetic gain in fruit yield per plant of 366.65 g in this study would correspond to an increase in fruit yield of more than 9 t/ha, which represent more than 50% of actual fruit yield product per ha (MAAHA, 2020).
 According to Johnson et al. (1955), high heritability coupled with high genetic advance as per cent of mean (GAM) were more useful than heritability alone in the prediction of the resultant effect during selection of best individual genotype (Eppakayala et al., 2021).
 It also indicates the presence of additive gene effects which may be utilized for improvement through phenotypic selection for trait of interest.
-This is the case of fruit yield and its principal component who are total number of fruits per plant (TNFP), individual fruit weight (IFW) and equatorial fruit diameter (EFD).
+This is the case of fruit yield and its principal components like total number of fruits per plant (TNFP), individual fruit weight (IFW) and equatorial fruit diameter (EFD).
 Thus, simple selection based on the phenotypic performance of these traits would be more effective (Shankar et al., 2013; Meitei et al., 2014).
 In our study, GAM for fruit yield and its components are classified high as the finding of Meitei et al., (2014); Rasheed et al., (2023);

 High heritability and low or moderate genetic advance as per mean (GAM) indicates the presence of non-additive gene action and considerable influence of environment in the expression of these characters as reported by Nadaranjan et al. (2005) and Shankar et al. (2013).
 These traits could be exploited trough manifestation of dominance and epistatic components through heterosis.
 Selecting single plant to improve the genotype would also be necessary.
 This is the case for the vegetative and cycles parameters in our study.
-Al-Aysh et al. (2012), found in their study, and high heritability coupled to a low genetic advance for days to maturity (H²= 78.08% and GAM = 5.04%) indicating that our material is easier to improve for earliness.
+Al-Aysh et al. (2012), found that high heritability coupled with low genetic advance for days to maturity (h²= 78.08% and GAM = 5.04%) indicate that our material is easier to improve for earliness.

 In the extreme case of both low value of heritability and genetic advance as per mean, further crossing is obligatory to create desired variations (Behera et al., 2020).
 This kind is not found in our study.

 Table 3: Estimation of variability, heritability and genetic advance for different characters studies.
+Insert decimal point (.) and not comma (,) for table values